eda-ricercatore/eda-ricercatore.github.io/ricerca/call-for-co-organization-of-hardware-security-problems-benchmarks.md

-#	Co-Organization of Hardware Security Problems for Research Contests
+#	Call for Co-Organization of Hardware Security Problems for Research Contests

 ## Benchmarks for ISPD Contest and CAD Contest @ ICCAD